Swiss mercenaries: France

 At the outbreak of the French Revolution the Swiss troops were, as at least nominal foreigners, still considered more reliable than their French counterparts in a time of civil unrest.
 In April 1791 the nominal strength of the Swiss line regiments in French service was 11,429 men with a further 2,330 in the Swiss Guards.
 Swiss regiments made up a significant proportion of the royal troops summoned to Paris by Louis XVI in early July 1789.
-A detachment of 32 Swiss grenadiers from the Salis-Samade Regiment was sent to reinforce the garrison of the Bastille prison shortly before it was besieged by the revolutionary crowd.
+A detachment of 32 Swiss grenadiers from the Salis-Samade Regiment under Ludwig von Flüe was sent to reinforce the garrison of the Bastille prison, shortly before it was besieged by the revolutionary crowd.